vanhoangkha/Networking-fundamentals/Day46_NAT_Dynamic_Part2.md

 DYNAMIC PAT (NAT OVERLOAD)

-- PAT (NAT OVERLOAD) translates BOTH the Địa chỉ IP and the Cổng NUMBER (if necessary)
+- PAT (NAT OVERLOAD) translates BOTH the Địa chỉ IP and the Port NUMBER (if necessary)
-- By using a unique Cổng NUMBER for each communication flow, a single PUBLIC Địa chỉ IP can be used by many different INTERNAL HOSTS
+- By using a unique Port NUMBER for each communication flow, a single PUBLIC Địa chỉ IP can be used by many different INTERNAL HOSTS
-    - Cổng NUMBERS are 16 bits = over 65,000 available Cổng numbers
+    - Port NUMBERS are 16 bits = over 65,000 available Port numbers
-- The Router will keep track of which INSIDE LOCAL ADDRESS is using which INSIDE GLOBAL ADDRESS and Cổng
+- The Router will keep track of which INSIDE LOCAL ADDRESS is using which INSIDE GLOBAL ADDRESS and Port

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8f720b58-9700-4908-bd8d-a1846191854b)

-PAT Cấu hình (POOL)
+PAT Configuration (POOL)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/2a1acc30-658c-4479-9984-9c620b5e6ce3)